 According to the standard, an organization isn’t required to set an objective for every OHSMS issue they identified.
 But the organization SHOULD set enough objectives to reduce risk and improvement health and safety in the workplace in a measureable manner.
 Focusing on objectives that provide the greatest improvement in employee health and safety is an effective way to do this.
 Organizations may find that focusing on the critical objectives often is associated with improvements in organizational performance.

 It’s not necessary to create objectives (or later, implementation plans) for “find and fix” issues that can be quickly resolved.
+Just take care of them.

 Implementation Plans and Allocation of Resources